Bonnie Ballif-Spanvill: Early life and education

-The daughter of Ariel S. Ballif and Artemesia Romney, Bonnie Ballif-Spanvill attended Brigham Young High School in Provo, Utah and has a bachelor's degree and a Ph.D. both from BYU.
+The daughter of Ariel S. Ballif and Artemesia Romney, Bonnie Ballif-Spanvill attended Brigham Young High School in Provo, Utah and has a bachelor's degree and a Ph.D. both from Brigham Young University.

 Career

-From 1966 to 1968, she was a faculty member at the University of Hawaii.
-From 1968 to 1993 she was on the faculty of Fordham University.
-While there she was chair of the Division of Psychology and Educational Services.
-In 1994 she joined the BYU faculty as a professor of psychology and head of the Women's Research Institute.
+From 1966 to 1968, she was a faculty member at the University of Hawaiʻi at Mānoa.
+From 1968 to 1993, she was on the faculty of Fordham University.
+While there, she was chair of the Division of Psychology and Educational Services.
+In 1994, she joined the Brigham Young University faculty as a professor of Psychology and head of the Women's Research Institute.

 Ballif-Spanvill is a fellow of the American Psychological Society and the American Psychological Association.
 Ballif-Spanvill's most cited work is "Preventing violence and teaching peace: A review of promising and effective antiviolence, conflict-resolution, and peace programs for elementary school children" which was co-authored with Claudia J. Clayton and Melanie D. Hunsaker.
 She was also an author of the article "Terrorist as Group Violence" in the Journal of Threat Assessment in 2003; "The Security of Women and the Security of States" with Valerie M. Hudson, Mary Caprioli, Rose McDermott and Chad F. Emmett published in International Security Vol. 33 issue 3 (Winter 2009).
 She has written multiple articles for the American Journal of Orthopsychiatry and coedited with Marilyn Arnold and Kristen Tracey A Chorus for Peace: A Global Anthology of Poetry by women published by the University of Iowa Press in 2002.